DanielEduardoLopez/SalesForecasting/README.md

 y_pred_ma_model = y_pred_ma_model[len(y_train) - 1:]
 y_pred_ma_model
 ```

+Please refer to the <a href="https://github.com/DanielEduardoLopez/SalesForecasting/blob/35a592125ea91b0df1a0b61feb57d199478443e5/SalesForecasting.ipynb">notebook</a> for the full details.

 The predictions were plot against the historical net sales data to visually assess the performance of the MA model.